-Continuation of PAR 504, but more intense in conjunction with the windup of the legislative session.
-Work supervised by media bureau chief and program director.
-Course Information: Prerequisite: Admission to PAR program.
+Continuation of PAR 504, but more intense in conjunction with the conclusion of the legislative session at the Illinois capitol.
+Work supervised by media bureau chief/editor/news director and PAR director.
+Course Information: Prerequisites: Admission to PAR program.

 PAR 510.
 Developing Public Policy in Illinois.
 4 Hours.

 Intensive study of the factors affecting the development of public policy at the state level in Illinois.
 Major topics include constitutional framework, historical influence, demographics, political culture, role of parties, and interest groups, role of the media, legislative process, role of the executive budgetary process.